Insane Clown Posse: Musical style and influences

+Lyrical themes

 Insane Clown Posse's lyrics utilize "shocking (and blatantly over-the-top) narratives to give an over-exaggerated, almost cartoon-like version of urban deprivation in Detroit", according to author Sara Cohen.
 Bruce and Utsler describe many of their lyrics as being tongue-in-cheek.
 The group's lyrics serve as morality tales, with songs focusing on subjects such as cannibalism, murder and necrophilia.
 Insane Clown Posse's debut album, Carnival of Carnage, features a politically oriented focus, criticizing elitism and prejudice against those who live in the ghetto, while the album's liner notes criticize the Gulf War.
 The group's lyrics have opposed racism, bigotry, domestic violence, and child abuse.